Free Recover Deleted Files on Mac [100% Working]

-Trash is the place where your deleted files are stored temporarily though safely.
-Trash folder can hold the deleted files as long as you don’t empty the trash or remove the files via the delete immediately feature.
+Trash is the place where your deleted files are stored temporarily and safely.
+Trash can hold the deleted files as long as you don’t empty them or remove them via the ‘Delete Immediately’ option in Mac.

-Follow the below steps to recover deleted files from Trash:
+Follow these steps to perform deleted file recovery from Trash:

-Go to the Trash-bin and locate your files for data recovery.
-Find your files via Name, Date Modified, Size and Kind.
+1. Go to Trash and locate your files for deleted file recovery.
+Find files based on name, date modified, size, and type

-You can also use the Search Box to enter the filename, file extension so the Trash immediately reveals your files from the pool.
+2. Use Search Box to enter the filename or file extension so that the Trash folder directly reveals your files from the pool.

-Once you have identified the files for recovery, select them, press right-click, and choose “PutBack” for immediate file recovery.
+3. Once you have identified the files for recovery, select them, right-click and choose ‘Put Back’ for immediate file recovery.

-Recovering deleted Mac files from Trash is easy, but it requires due action after deleting a file.
+Recovering deleted Mac files from Trash is easy, but it requires suitable action after deleting a file.

-When you empty your Trash, macOS deletes Trash records permanently.
-If you have set up an external hard drive as a Time Machine backup drive, then you can use it to recover permanently deleted files.
-Steps are as follows:
+When you empty your Trash, macOS deletes the Trash records permanently.
+If you have set up an external hard drive as a Time Machine backup drive, you can recover permanently deleted files.

-From macOS menu bar, click Time Machine > Enter Time Machine
+1. From the macOS menu bar, click Time Machine > Enter Time Machine.

-Click the up arrow to navigate to the time before the deletion of files
+2. Click the up arrow to navigate to the time before the deletion of files.

-Locate the files from the backup Finder window
+3. Locate the files from the backup Finder window.

-Click spacebar to preview a file, select the deleted files, and click Restore
+4. Click the spacebar to preview a file, select the deleted files, and click Restore.

-Open your current Finder to view the restored files
+5. Open your current Finder to view the restored files.

 Recover Deleted Photos from the Photos App

-In case you have accidentally deleted photos from the Photos app, then follow these steps to restore them:
+In case you have accidentally deleted photos from the Photos app, then employ the following steps to restore them:

-Open Photos, select Albums from the left pane, and double click Recently Deleted.
+1. Open Photos, select Albums from the left pane, and double-click Recently Deleted.

-Select the deleted photos and click Recover from the top right corner.
+2. Select the deleted photos and click Recover from the top-right corner.

-There you go; you have recovered your deleted photos.
+There you go; you have recovered your deleted photos for free.

 Note: After 30 days of grace period for recovery, you cannot restore the deleted photos from the Photos app.
 But you can use Time Machine backup to restore your lost photos.